 Peace Advocates for Truth, Healing & Justice (PATH) was formally organized in 2002, pioneering in its focus on human rights violations by a non-state armed group.
 Composed of torture survivors, families, relatives and friends of victims missing or executed during the anti-infiltration campaigns within the Communist Party of the Philippines-New People's Army (CPP-NPA) in the 1980s, PATH seeks truth and justice from the CPP-NPA and other Left blocs involved in the anti-infiltration campaigns.
-PATH believes that all non-state armed groups, including those not from the Left movement, should observe human rights in the conduct of their resistance against the State.
-Ultimately, PATH holds the State accountable as well for the purges, and for military atrocities during martial law and throughout successive administrations.

 Goals & Objectives